For some people, the world of literature can seem remote and forbidding. The Royal Society of Literature’s Outreach Programme seeks to change this.

 In April 2020, the Museum of London put out an open call for submissions of both objects and first-hand experiences to reflect Londoners’ lives during the COVID-19 pandemic.
 The Collecting Covid project received a remarkable number of poems.
 The RSL is delighted to be working in partnership with the Museum of London to celebrate the power of poetry to bring people together, even in times of significant isolation.

-Submit a poem, in any form, writing by yourself or collaboratively, and see it published as part of an interactive poetry map of London.
 We brought together pairs of poet ambassadors to inspire you to write your own pieces – watch them discuss their experiences in the videos here.
-For full details and to submit, click here.
+Submissions are now closed but you can view the map and poems here.

 Literature Matters: Fellows & Friends Writing Workshops and Top Tips